finos/traderX/README.md

 ## Usage (Docker + Docker Compose)

 The easiest way to run up the entire system is using Docker Compose.
 This should work on your local computer using Docker Desktop / Docker Compose (tested on Mac Silicon) and also in Github Codespaces.

+### Codespaces
+If using Github Codespaces it is recommended you select an 8-core type machine with 32GB RAM to ensure all the components have the required resources to start.

+To do this
+* Select the Green Code menu at the top of this page
+* Select the Codespace tab then click the three dots '...' and select 'New with options...'.
+* Change the machine type to '8-core' and click 'Create codespace'

+As of writing, personal Github accounts receive 120 free core hours per month for using Codespaces, see the most recent details [here](https://docs.github.com/en/billing/managing-billing-for-github-codespaces/about-billing-for-github-codespaces#monthly-included-storage-and-core-hours-for-personal-accounts)

-From the root traderX directory run
+Once you have cloned the repository locally or once your Codespace has started, from the root traderX directory run
 ```
 docker compose up
 ```